-Tennis elbow or lateral epicondylitis is among the most common cause of elbow pain.
+Tennis elbow or lateral epicondylitis is among the most common causes of elbow pain.
 It does not solely occur in tennis players but in anyone active in sport or work.
-Treatment of tennis elbow consists of activity modification, exercise therapy, shockwave, and injections.
+Treatment for tennis elbow includes activity modification, exercise therapy, shockwave therapy, and injections.
 Recently, PRP injection for tennis elbow has become more popular.
 So, does platelet-rich plasma for tennis elbow work, and how do we do it?

 Diagnosis

-Usually, tennis elbow is confirmed by history and examination.
-Sometimes, tests like ultrasound or MRI help rule out other causes of elbow pain.
+Tennis elbow is usually diagnosed based on history and examination.
+Sometimes, tests such as an ultrasound or an MRI can help rule out other causes of elbow pain.

-Commonly, pain occurs outside the elbow, usually with sports-related activity.
-Often, there is tenderness close to the lateral epicondyle.
-Also, movement of the wrist upwards is painful.
+Pain commonly occurs outside the elbow, often during sports-related activity.
+Usually, there is tenderness close to the lateral epicondyle.
+Also, upward wrist movement is painful.

-It is essential to rule out other causes of elbow pain, such as elbow joint arthritis, nerve trapping at the elbow, elbow instability, or pain from the neck.
+It is essential to rule out other causes of elbow pain, such as elbow joint arthritis, radial nerve entrapment at the elbow, elbow instability, or neck pain.

 Simple treatments for tennis elbow

-Recently, GTN patches have shown promise in helping the pain in tendons like tennis elbow.
+Recently, GTN patches have shown promise in relieving tendon pain, such as tennis elbow.

-For challenging cases, we consider more invasive treatments, such as shockwave or injections.
+We consider more invasive treatments for challenging cases, such as shockwaves or injections.
 Previously, cortisone shots were used for tennis elbow.
-However, recent evidence shows that people who have a cortisone shot do worse than doing nothing.
+However, recent evidence shows that people who have a cortisone shot do worse than those who do nothing.
 So, if cortisone is harmful, what about PRP?

 What is PRP?